qwertie/testpack/readme.md

 --prepacked=file
       Skips running `npm pack` and unpacks the specified file.
 --verbose
-      Emit more text describing what npm-testpack is doing --show-json
+      Emit more text describing what testpack is doing --show-json
       Shows the JSON equivalent of the specified arguments, then quits.
       You can put these settings in a "testpack" section of package.json.